tianjianl/arxiv-competition/README.md

 ## About
-This repository contains a PaddlePaddle implementation of a GNN for classification on a smaller ogbn-arxiv dataset, code written by Tianjian Li.
+This repository contains a PaddlePaddle implementation of a GNN for classification on a smaller ogbn-arxiv dataset.

 If you want to see the results, you can find them in [this notebook](resgcn.ipynb).